{{article.title}}

 The initiatives that we have in place to digitalise the distribution network allow us to continue increasing the level of automation and digitalisation of the network to increase the security of supply, improve the quality of service and respond to future demands from customers.
 We have invested in modernisation and the development of new infrastructure, such as smart grids and smart cities, which are capable of adapting more effectively to user needs.

-The large-scale implementation of this equipment strengthens our leadership in the development of this technological solution, while complying with the standards demanded by the current regulatory framework.
-In addition, we play a proactive role by participating in national and European energy innovation and efficiency projects to facilitate the adoption of remote management technology in Europe.
+The widespread installation of this type of equipment strengthens our leadership in the development of this type of technological solution, achieving the standards required by the current regulatory framework.
+In addition, we have played a proactive role by participating in national and European innovation and energy efficiency projects to facilitate the uptake of remote metering technology in Europe.

 Smart grids are capable of offering a simultaneous view of consumption and demand, enabling more efficient management and the adoption of preventive and predictive maintenance strategies.
 Together with the incorporation of information and communication technologies (ICT), we have configured our networks using the smart grid model to provide an effective response to user needs.